Hermann Broch: Work

-Broch's final published work before he died was The Guiltless (Die Schuldlosen, 1950), a collection of stories.
+Broch's last work to be published before his death was The Guiltless (Die Schuldlosen, 1950), a collection of stories.
+An incomplete novel was posthumously published in German as: Der Versucher in 1953, Demeter in 1967, Bergroman in 1969, and Die Verzauberung in 1976.
+The first manuscript was translated into English as The Spell by Broch's son, H.F.
+Broch de Rothermann and published in 1987.

-Broch demonstrates mastery of a wide range of styles, from the gentle parody of Theodor Fontane in the first volume of The Sleepwalkers through the essayistic segments of the third volume to the dithyrambic phantasmagoria of The Death of Virgil.
+Broch demonstrates mastery of a wide range of styles, from the gentle parody of Theodor Fontane in the first volume of The Sleepwalkers through the essayistic segments of the third volume to the phantasmagoria in verse form of The Death of Virgil.